 Your patch test assessment will involve you making three visits to the clinic in a single week.
 During the patch test process, you should avoid using skincare products on the test area and keep it dry.
 Avoid strenuous exercise as excessive sweating can cause the patches to fall off.

 At the first visit, each substance to be tested will be applied in special small disc containers or ‘patches’, held in place by hypoallergenic tape.
 Each patch will be marked and may be photographed.
 After the application of the patches, you may find some of the sites become itchy, but this is normal.

 At your second visit, about 48 hours later, any skin reactions at the patch sites will be noted and the tested area will be recovered.

 On the third visit, your skin will be examined, and any further reactions noted.

-At the end of the test process, Dr Granite will provide a comprehensive allergen report and a tailored list of products suitable for your skin and advice on potential ingredients to avoid.
+At the end of the test process, Dr. Alexis will provide a comprehensive allergen report and a tailored list of products suitable for your skin and advice on potential ingredients to avoid.